maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 A key strength of AlphaPulldown is its ability to flexibly define how proteins are combined for structure prediction of protein complexes.
 Here are the three main approaches you can use:

-* **Single file**: Create a file where each row lists the protein sequences you want to predict together.
+* **Single file**(custom mode): Create a file where each row lists the protein sequences you want to predict together.
-* **Multiple Files**: Provide several files, each containing protein sequences.
+* **Multiple Files**(pulldown mode): Provide several files, each containing protein sequences.
 AlphaPulldown will automatically generate all possible combinations by pairing rows of protein names from each file.
 * **All versus all**: AlphaPulldown will generate all possible non-redundant combinations of proteins in the list.

 AlphaPulldown work pipeline is the following: